Skip to menu Skip to content Skip to footer

 Whether you are writing, or thinking of writing, a book (monograph), a textbook or turning your thesis into a book, there are some important considerations to think about before you start.

-Do you own the rights to publish your research or textbook?
+Confirm you own the rights to publish your research or textbook

 If you:

-• have included third-party copyright material you will need to seek the permission from the copyright owner.
+• have included third-party copyright material, you will need to seek permission from the copyright owner.

-Are there any restrictions or conditions on publishing your work?
+Check if there are any restrictions or conditions on publishing your work

 Check: